-The artists and publicists insurance is a pubic insurance, that allows its members to be insured over the public health care system in Germany and have a pension fund.
-This insurance is run by an institute which is named Künstlersozialkasse (KSK), which is responsible for managing your insurance, acceptance and processing applications, payment management and payment forwarding to the public insurance providers.
+The artists and publicist’s insurance is a public organization, which allows its members to be insured over the public health care system in Germany (Krankenkasse) and save up for their public pension.
+This insurance is run by an institute which is called Künstlersozialkasse (KSK), which is responsible for managing your insurance, acceptance and processing applications, payment management and payment forwarding to the public insurance providers.

-Moreover, due to the complexity of the German health care law, self-employed persons cannot get accepted for the public insurance.
-Which means: in many cases the artists' insurance will be your way of getting into the public health care system.
+Moreover, due to the complexity of the German health insurance law, self-employed persons cannot get accepted for the public insurance, which means in many cases the artists' insurance will be your chance of getting into the public health care system.

 Artists and publicists who live and work in Germany and who are self-employed in Germany.
 Unfortunately, the acceptance for people who work "behind the stage", such as sound engineers and art consultants, might be very complicated up to impossible.
 The reason for that will be that the purpose of the KSK is to support artists, and that people who deal with the more technical parts of art will not be necessarily recognized as artists or freelancers in Germany.
 Generally speaking, it is recommended to look at each case individually and to try and estimate your chances of getting accepted into the KSK and your expected monthly payment before applying.

 In order to get accepted, you will need to apply and to provide KSK with proofs for the fact that you are active artists, along with proofs of your (paid) work as freelance artists in the past six months.
 Additionally, you will need to prove a certain income (from artistic activities) in order to get in.

 There are rumours that say that tons of paperwork and work are involved in this application.
 From my experience, if you check your eligibility before applying and know which documents to include and how to fill out the application forms properly, this will not be so much work, and you might have high chances of getting accepted easily.

 I don't want this insurance anymore.
 Can I stop it?